The Centre for Quantum Technologies

 at the National University of Singapore

-is offering a five day workshop from 12 to 16 June in quantum technologies and cryptography
+will offer a five day workshop in quantum technologies and cryptography

-for high-school students.
+for high-school students, starting in the week of 28 May.
 Students will study advanced concepts in math, computer science,

 quantum physics, classical and quantum cryptography, and see experiments